-Your posts will only appear on Tag pages if you have a paid Jetpack plan that includes the backup feature.
+Your posts will only appear on Tag pages if you have the Jetpack plugin installed and have any Jetpack paid plan.

 Why don’t my posts appear in the Reader’s search results?

 Only posts from sites where the Jetpack plugin is installed and having any Jetpack paid plan will appear in the Posts search results in the Reader.
 Otherwise, your site will only appear in the Sites search results.

 I just published a post, why can’t I see it in the Reader?